enricoaleandri/Citofono-IoT-web/README.md

 ## Documentation

-In the /public directory you have exposed web pages ( based on Angular ), with the module of application, in the /views directory there are the Node pages
+In the /public directory you have exposed web pages ( based on Angular ) in modular patten, in the /views directory there are the Node pages